omari-kd/Relational-Database-Management-System/README.md

 # Relational-Database-Management-System

-This is a simple relational database built using JavaScript and Shell scripts, created as part of my learning journey with freeCodeCamp.
+This is a relational database built using JavaScript and Shell scripts, created as part of my learning journey with freeCodeCamp.

 ## Technologies Used